WordPress/gutenberg/docs/designers-developers/developers/themes/block-based-themes.md

 ## How to write and edit these templates?

-Ultimately, any WordPress user with the correct capabilities (example: `administrator` WordPress role) will be able to access these templates in the WordPress admin, edit them in dedicated views and potentially export the templates as a theme.
+Ultimately, any WordPress user with the correct capabilities (example: `administrator` WordPress role) will be able to access these templates in the WordPress admin, edit them in dedicated views and potentially export them as a theme.

 In the current iteration (at the time of writing this doc), you can navigate to the temporary "Templates" admin menu under "Appearance" `wp-admin/edit.php?post_type=wp_template` and use this as a playground to edit your templates.